robertmartin8/ReasonableDeviations/about.md

 Still waiting for October 2018 when I can start at Cambridge.
 In the mean while, I'm trying to make the most of my time in NS.

 **January 2017**
-Passed out from the Medical Response Force, a unit of specially trained combat medics who deal with chemical, biological and radiological threats.
-MRF is part of the Special Operations Taskforce, which means we went through some very difficult training and are now expected to be operationally ready at all times.
-I am now a specialist, and I am also a trained military driver.
+Passed out from the Medical Response Force conversion course, which was 7 weeks of hell.
+MRF is a unit of specially trained combat medics who deal with chemical, biological and radiological threats.
+It is part of the Special Operations Taskforce, so we are expected to be operationally ready at all times.
+I am now a specialist, as well as a trained military driver.

 **July 2016**
 Enlisted into the army.
 In Singapore, there are two years of compulsory national service (NS) for citizens or permanent residents (that's me).
 Basic Military Training was until September.